-CARARE's goal was to harvest content relating to archaeology and architecture from providers across Europe and to provide it to Europeana.
+CARARE supports the harvesting of metadata for content relating to archaeology and architecture from providers across Europe and provides it to Europeana.

-- defined a metadata schema to support the harvesting and aggregation of content for Europeana;
+- maintains a metadata schema to support the harvesting and aggregation of content for Europeana;

-- implemented MINT to support metadata mapping and ingestion;
+- makes available MINT to support metadata mapping;

 This section of the wiki provides access to documentation, guidelines and links to the tools which make up the CARARE aggregation service.